 NATIONAL PREGNANCY AND INFANT LOSS REMEMBRANCE DAY

-National Pregnancy and Infant Loss Remembrance Day is observed annually in the United States on October 15.
-It is a day of remembrance for pregnancy loss and infant death which includes, but is not limited to, miscarriage, still birth, SIDS or the death of a newborn.
+National Pregnancy and Infant Loss Remembrance Day on October 15th offers a day of remembrance to parents, family, and friends for pregnancy loss and infant death.

-HOW TO OBSERVE
+HOW TO OBSERVE #PregnancyAndInfantLossRemembranceDay

 Use #PregnancyAndInfantLossRemembranceDay to post on social media.